Criminal Psychology Major

 Itsuko Domen

-Specialties: Clinical psychology, victim support, cognitive-behavioral therapy for trauma-related disorders, research on survivor guilt
+Clinical psychology, victim support, cognitive behavioral therapy for trauma-related disorders, survivor guilt research

 Hiroki Takahashi